A-Gurbaz/personal-site-v5/content/posts/2021-10-11---The-Chronicles-of-Polishapp.md

 socialImage: "/media/polishapp.png"
 ---

 Hands-down [Polishapp](https://polish.launchaco.com/) is one of the most exciting things I've built.
-It is a project [Sharon Rubinstein](https://www.linkedin.com/in/sharon-rubinstein/), and I started back in April 2021 and growing ever since.
-Since its launch, we have acquired 800 users predominantly through word-of-mount.
+It is a project [Sharon Rubinstein](https://www.linkedin.com/in/sharon-rubinstein/), and I started back in April 2021.
+Since its launch, we have acquired 1000 users predominantly through community and word-of-mount.
 It was featured on multiple newsletters and UX Writing sites.
 It was shared by UX Writing professionals on Twitter and LinkedIn.
-This is a live journal where I'll be logging key milestones and learnings.
+On Jan 2022 Polishapp was [microacquired](https://microacquire.com/).
+This is a journal logging the key milestones and learnings.

 ![Polishapp](/media/polishapp.png) Icon made by [Freepik](https://www.flaticon.com/authors/freepik) from [Flaticon.com](https://www.flaticon.com/)